Promoting smoking cessation pregnancy programs can be a complex issue.

 Including messaging in standard promotions, such as through social posts and posters/flyers, are important, but it’s also crucial to use other channels, too.
 When it comes to engaging people to action, one touch point is rarely enough.

-And for health plans and community healthcare systems, this could also mean promoting smoking cessation through:
+For health plans and community healthcare systems, for example, this could mean promoting smoking cessation through:

 Widely promoting your quit-tobacco program can help not only those employees or members who are pregnant, but also family members or spouses who may be looking for resources like these.